Some history of the Big Bull's Head

 If ever there was a day when the pub would enjoy bumper takings it was November 3rd, 1874.
 This was the day that a royal procession passed in front of the building.
 It was during a visit to Earl and Countess of Aylesford at Packington, that the Prince and Princess of Wales declared an interest in visiting Birmingham to see some of the town's principal manufactories.
 Despite a few objections from Republicans within the town council, the authorities sanctioned a massive budget and rolled out a red carpet for the royal couple.
 The vast majority of Birmingham's citizens spent the best part of three weeks decorating the streets for the event.
 The Birmingham Daily Post reported that almost half a million people were in the streets when the royal couple made their way into Birmingham.

 Lined by a detachment of Good Templars, the royal procession, headed by a troop of Lancers, came along the Coventry Road where a Gothic arch was erected near the Greenway Arms for the carriages to pass under.
-Anything deemed ugly was covered up - the railway bridge at Bordesley was disguised by crimson cloth whilst Venetian masts were deployed for decoration.
+Anything deemed ugly was covered up - the railway bridge at Bordesley was disguised by crimson cloth and Venetian masts were deployed for decoration.
 Flags were hung out from the Deritend Drapery House and numerous other buildings on High Street Deritend.
 The Nelson Inn was decked out extensively with evergreens.
 I particularly like the words of one reporter who summed up the Brummie humour when he penned "the Good Templars were received by the crowds with a good deal of derisive jocularity, which, fortified probably by a conviction of the worthiness of their crusade against intemperance, they bore with tolerable equanimity."

 The route down High Street Deritend was lined by the Manchester Order of Odd Fellows.
 As the route drew closer to the Big Bull's Head, Deritend Bridge was draped with crimson cloth and on the opposite side of the road a platform had been constructed for 1,000 children from the parish church of St. John's.
 The children sang "God Bless the Prince of Wales' but were drowned out by the cheers of the vast crowd and the clanging bells of the church.